andrewharvey/psma-admin-bdys-data/README.md

 These make targets are run as part of `make`, this documents what they do.

-- **data/index.json**: Download a machine readable index of all resources avaliable at https://data.gov.au/dataset/psma-administrative-boundaries into `data/index.json`
+- **data/index.json**: Download a machine readable index of all resources available at https://data.gov.au/dataset/psma-administrative-boundaries into `data/index.json`
 - **download_all**: Download all PSMA Administrative Boundaries datasets into `data/resources`
 - **download_single**: Download a single named dataset into `data/resources`
 - **unpack**: Unzips all downloaded datasets into `data/resources_unzip`
-- **process**: The source datasets are split into per state files with geometry and attributes in seperate files.
+- **process**: The source datasets are split into per state files with geometry and attributes in separate files.
 This stage combines all states together into an Australia wide file and joins all attributes.
 Outputs to `data/outputs/shp`
 - **pack**: Creates `.tar.xz` (defaults to `.tar.xz`, call `./src/pack.sh zip` directly for `.zip`) files of the `data/outputs/shp` files for easy distribution into `data/outputs/xz` (or `data/outputs/zip`)
 - **clean**: Removes data/index.json only
 - **clean_all**: Removes all downloaded and processed data